CompassLabs/docs/docs/7_Simulation_Loop.md

 # Simulation Loop

 The simulation loop in dojo brings everything together through an iterative process on a **per block basis**.
-At each step, the agent interacts with the environment by taking actions, receiving observations and rewards, and updating the agent & environment state.
+At each step, the environment emits an observation 🔎 and the agents' rewards 🥇.
+These are processed by the policy which generates a sequence of actions 🕺.
+This is passed to the environment, which emits a new observation reflecting the new state of the protocol, and the agents' rewards for taking those actions.

 <img src={ImgGeneral} alt="aasd" width="40%" />

-**This is the basic pattern of the simulation loop:**
+**This is the basic pattern of the simulation loop 🔄:**

 <!-- <details><summary> 1. <b>Resetting</b> the environment to its initial state and returning the initial observation </summary><p>